 Today, I’m dreaming of a family safari in Africa.

 Over the New Year’s Eve holiday a few of the Ciao Bambino writers got together and brainstormed on a “must go back to” family travel list.
 From Lucca, Italy to Guilin, China to Cambria, California to Turks and Caicos — the list has something for everyone.
 While I love revisiting favorite haunts, this year, I’m itching to take our family on an exotic adventure.
-One of my favorite articles from Dana is on Kids & Critters.
 That’s exactly what I’m in the mood for — animals!
 Lots of them.
 And no, a zoo won’t do the trick.

 Now that we live in Europe, Africa is a much easier trip from a flight perspective than starting from the West Coast of the US.
 Twelve years ago we spent three glorious weeks in South Africa and Zimbabwe, so it seems East Africa may be in order.